CSCfi/metadata-submitter/README.md

 ### For quick testing:
 - copy the contents of .env.example file to .env file
-- launch both server and database with Docker by running `docker-compose up --build` (add `-d` flag to run containers in background).
+- launch both server and database with Docker by running `docker compose up --build` (add `-d` flag to run containers in background).

 Server can then be found from `http://localhost:5430`.